chengtan9907/OpenSTL/docs/en/model_zoos/video_benchmarks.md

 | HorNet           | 50 epoch |  9.68M | 2.54G | 1350 | 0.3186 | 15.01 | 0.9843 | 39.91 | model \| log |
 | MogaNet          | 50 epoch |  9.96M | 2.61G | 1005 | 0.3114 | 15.06 | 0.9847 | 39.92 | model \| log |

 ## WeatherBench Benchmarks

-We provide temperature prediction benchmark results on the popular [WeatherBench](https://arxiv.org/abs/2002.00469) dataset (`t2m`) using $12\rightarrow 12$ frames prediction setting.
+We provide temperature prediction benchmark results on the popular [WeatherBench](https://arxiv.org/abs/2002.00469) dataset (temperature prediction `t2m`) using $12\rightarrow 12$ frames prediction setting.
 Metrics (MSE, MAE, SSIM, pSNR) of the final models are reported in three trials.
 Parameters (M), FLOPs (G), and V100 inference FPS (s) are also reported for all methods.
 All methods are trained by Adam optimizer with Cosine Annealing scheduler (no warmup and min lr is 1e-6).

-### **Benchmark of MetaFormers on SimVP**
+### **MetaFormers on SimVP for Temperature**

 Similar to [Moving MNIST Benchmarks](#moving-mnist-benchmarks), we benchmark popular Metaformer architectures on [SimVP](https://arxiv.org/abs/2211.12509) with training times of 50-epoch.
 We provide config files in [configs/weather/simvp](https://github.com/chengtan9907/SimVPv2/configs/weather/simvp/).